shivadns88/terraform-beginner-bootcamp-2023/journal/week1.md

 LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform so it may likely produce older example that could be deprecated, often affecting terraform providers.

 ## Working with Files in Terraform
+Various file functions can be used in terraform to handle file operations
 ### File and File Exists Functions

 - variable "index_html_filepath" is declared with a type of string and a description to provide information about the variable.